 “Shirl, you’ve got something on your line,” the ever-attentive fisherman would say.
 Or, “Those tracks are really fresh!”
 Harvey Howard was a man who loved to fish and hunt and spend as much time in the bush as he could.
 He raised a large family, built many, many homes, played just a few games of 500, did countless puzzles, loved the Blue Jays and most of all, loved to hear Mom sing.
 Dad had a good run.
 He passed away at the Northview Nursing Home on December 22, 2019 at the age of 93.

-To send flowers in memory of Harvey Howard, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Harvey Howard, please visit our Heartfelt Sympathies Store.

 He is predeceased by his son, Dana, his parents, John and Elizabeth, sisters Marion, Grace, Agnes, Betty, Ruth and brothers James and Jack and is survived by his sister, Irene.